 A person should check with their pharmacist before taking any over-the-counter medication, and should always follow the instructions.

 Apple cider vinegar is sometimes used to remove warts at home.
 However, this can cause chemical burns and scarring.
 Be very careful if attempting this home remedy.

 The human papillomavirus (HPV) causes all types of warts.
 It has more than 100 different strains, and strains 3, 10, 28, and 49 can cause flat warts.
-These strains are benign, while other strains of HPV, such as those that affect the genitals, may increase the risk of developing cervical cancer.
+These strains are benign, while other strains of HPV, such as those that affect the genitals,

 A person is more likely to develop warts if they:

 - have skin-to-skin contact with a person who has warts

 - touch an object that has come into contact with a wart